 PostgreSQL is a very advanced database that can work as both a transactional database and an efficient, low-cost data warehouse.
 Because it’s open source, it’s a free service, unlike the previously mentioned pay-as-you-go options.

-Unlike other warehouse services providers, PostgreSQL provides very minimal data warehouse services that are often used by small-scale businesses.
+Unlike other warehouse services providers, PostgreSQL provides minimal data warehouse services, making it a better fit for small-scale businesses.

 Alternative Warehouse Options

 There are also other alternatives to consider, including data lakes and large-scale databases.

 Data lakes can store structured, semi-structured, and unstructured data.
 Because of this, data professionals, like data analysts, data scientists, and ML engineers, can utilize the data to make informed business decisions.
 When data professionals need to work on data, like images and text, data lakes are the preferred storage mechanisms.
 Data lakes can also be used for regular, structured data storage as a very cost effective option, especially when large scale analysis is not a regular business need.

 Traditional databases can’t provide analytic services, but they can hold a large amount of data.
 You can pair them with external analytics tools, like Tableau, Microsoft Power BI, Looker, or Sigma to help make business decisions.
 On a smaller scale, data from traditional databases might be used to export data to spreadsheet tools like Microsoft Excel and Google Sheets, or to custom Python scripts.

 When data storage is the only requirement of a company, traditional databases are the preferred storage mechanisms.